2006 Texas Rangers season

-The Texas Rangers finished the 2006 season in 3rd place of the West Division of the American League.
+The 2006 Texas Rangers season was the 46th of the Texas Rangers franchise overall, their 35th in Arlington as the Rangers, and the 13th season at Ameriquest Field in Arlington.
+The Rangers finished the 2006 season, third in the American League West.
 They had two players feature in the 2006 All-Star Game: Michael Young who in his 3rd appearance was named the All Star Game's Most Valuable Player; and Gary Matthews Jr. making his first appearance.